katsusushi/dna-sequence-analyzer-/README.md

 ## What I learned

-This project took me through the full pipeline of real bioinformatics work — not just writing code, but debugging real-world issues like SSL certificate errors when connecting to NCBI, handling incomplete codons at sequence boundaries, and structuring a growing codebase cleanly.
-It deepened my understanding of both molecular biology fundamentals and practical Python programming.
+This project helped me gain some real knowledge and taught me through a lot of trial and errors, like the full pipeline of real bioinformatics work and not just writing code, rather debugging real world issues like the SSL certificate errors when connecting to NCBI, handling incomplete condons at sequence boundaries, and structuring a growing codebase cleanly and neatly.
+It also especially deepened my understanding of both molecular biology fundamentals and practical Python programming.

 ## Next steps